Withee, Wisconsin

 Withee is a village in Clark County in the U.S. state of Wisconsin.
 The population was 487 at the 2010 census.
 The village is located mostly within the Town of Hixon, with a small portion extending south into the Town of Longwood.

 History

-Withee was founded in 1870 and named after Niram Withee, a Maine schoolteacher and Wisconsin politician.
-It became an incorporated village in 1901, and was the principal shipping point for D.J.
-Spaulding Mills through the Soo Line Railroad.
+James S. Boardman was the first settler in Withee, arriving in 1870.
+George Richards and David R. Goodwin arrived shortly after.
+A post office named Winneoka was established there in 1874 at the farm of Bernard Brown, who also sold small supplies.
+Before that, both mail and supplies had been hauled from Greenwood and Chippewa Falls.

+In 1880 the Wisconsin Central Railroad built the line through Withee connecting Abbotsford to Chippewa Falls.
+The initial village of Withee was platted the following year, named for Niran Withee, a Maine schoolteacher, La Crosse lumberman, and Wisconsin legislator.
+With the railroad came fast growth.
+E.A.
+Eaton built Withee's first store in 1881, then sold it to W.S.
+Tufts, who ran the post office there.
+Then William Valiquette added a saloon.
+Another general store soon followed, a grocery and confectionery, a hotel, a blacksmith, another saloon, and a lumber yard.
+The first one-room school was built in 1883.
+A four-room school was added in 1890.
+By 1890, a stage line ran north out of Neillsville, through Christie, Greenwood, and Longwood, connecting with the railroad at Withee.

-In 1893, drawn by Spaulding Company's offer of land for a church, a Danish Lutheran minister from Chicago, a follower of Grundtvig, moved with a few families into the town of Hixon north of Withee to form a Danish community and church.
-Other Danes joined them from around the state and by 1896 the congregation included thirty families.
-The Danish language was spoken and in 1913 the community even hired a teacher of Danish folk-dancing and gymnastics.
+In 1893, attracted by Spaulding Company's offer of land for a church, a Danish Lutheran minister from Chicago, a follower of N. F. S. Grundtvig, moved with a few families into the Town of Hixon, north of Withee, to form a Danish community and church.
+Other Danes joined them from around the state, and by 1896 the congregation included thirty families.
+The Danish language was spoken, and in 1913 the community even hired a teacher of Danish folk-dancing and gymnastics.
 Gradually the Danish community blended with the surrounding English speakers, but Nazareth Lutheran church remains.